bambielli/bambielli.github.io/_til/2019-12-12-directly-testing-react-component-methods-considered-harmful.md

 Since that post, I've come to realize that this is a form of [white box testing][white-box]{:target="_blank"}.

 White box testing involves peeking into your component's internals and accessing private implementation details during tests.
-The name "white box" comes from lifting up the shroud of the public interface that your component presents, making the internals `visible` to the tester.
+The name "white box" comes from lifting the shroud of the public interface that your component presents, making the internals `visible` to the tester.

 Compare this to [black box testing][black-box]{:target="_blank"}: instead of accessing a component's private methods or implementation details, the tester just tests what a component makes publicly available.
 For most components this just involves testing the expected behavior in response to interactions like clicks or hovers.
 The name "black box" comes from leaving the shroud of your component's public interface in place, making the internals `invisible` to the tester.